Contents

 Buffer 🔝

-Region(nominal,ContiguousMemory contents) → (nominal,ContiguousMemory contents,u64 length)
+Arena(new,ContiguousMemory contents) → (new,ContiguousMemory contents,u64 length)

-Arena(nominal,ContiguousMemory contents) → (nominal,ContiguousMemory contents,u64 length)
+Circular(new,ContiguousMemory contents) → (new,ContiguousMemory contents,u64 length)

 is 🔝